alexandrufilimon/Disk-Scheduling/README.md

 # Motivation
 This is an application for disk scheduling made for a college seminar project.

+# Description
+Default values of searchTime, latency and transferTime are:
+	• searchTime = 5;
+	• latency = 5;
+	• transferTime = 10;

 ## Output example (for SSTF):

 -----SSTF Disk Scheduling-----